Mappa mundi: Purpose of mappae mundi

 To modern eyes, mappae mundi can look superficially primitive and inaccurate.
 However, mappae mundi were never meant to be used as navigational charts and they make no pretence of showing the relative areas of land and water.
 Rather, mappae mundi were schematic and were meant to illustrate different principles.
 The simplest mappae mundi were diagrams meant to preserve and illustrate classical learning easily.
-The zonal maps should be viewed as a kind of teaching aid—easily reproduced and designed to reinforce the idea of the Earth's sphericity and climate zones.
+The zonal maps should be viewed as a kind of teaching aid – easily reproduced and designed to reinforce the idea of the Earth's sphericity and climate zones.
 T-O maps were designed to schematically illustrate the three land masses of the world as it was known to the Romans and their medieval European heirs.

 The larger mappae mundi have the space and detail to illustrate further concepts, such as the cardinal directions, distant lands, Bible stories, history, mythology, flora, fauna and exotic races.
 In their fullest form, such as the Ebstorf and Hereford maps, they become minor encyclopedias of medieval knowledge.

 In her study, Brigitte Englisch shows that the medieval world maps (the mappae mundi) both from their concept and in their concrete practice are founded on a systematically geometric projection of the known world.
 The basis of this projection, however, is not geographical surveying but the harmonious order of God’s creation.
 Using regular geometric forms like circles and triangles which are also regarded as religiously perfect, they created a coherent planispheric system.
 This quite basically presents the known world in its real geographic appearance which is visible in the so-called Vatican Map of Isidor (776), the world maps of Beatus of Liebana’s Commentary on the Apocalypse of St John (8th century), the Anglo-Saxon Map (ca. 1000), the Sawley map, the Psalter map, or the large mappae mundi of the 13th century (Hereford/Ebstorf).

 End of the tradition

-In the central Middle Ages a new type of map developed as an aid to navigating the Mediterranean Sea.
-Known as "Portolan charts", these maps are characterized by extremely accurate coastlines with criss-crossing rhumb lines.
+Beginning with the Carta Pisana in the late thirteenth century, a new style of map based on charts of the Mediterranean Sea began to emerge.
+Now known as "Portolan charts", these maps are characterized by extremely accurate coastlines with criss-crossing rhumb lines.
 A particularly famous example is the Catalan Atlas attributed to Abraham Cresques in the Bibliothèque nationale de France.
 During the late Middle Ages and with the coming of the Renaissance, western Europeans became reacquainted with the work of many ancient Greek scholars.
 In the field of geography and map-making, the coordinate system which Claudius Ptolemy outlined in the Geography became extremely influential.
 Over time maps influenced by these new ideas displaced the older traditions of mappae mundi.
 The last examples of the tradition, including the massive map of Fra Mauro, may be seen as hybrids, incorporating Portolan-style coastlines into the frame of a traditional mappa mundi.